GeoCoDA: Recognizing and Validating Structural Processes in Geochemical Data. A Workflow on Compositional Data Analysis in Lithogeochemistry: Materials and methods

 \section{Materials and methods}

-\subsection{The Kimberlite data}
+\subsection{The kimberlite data}

-The Star kimberlite is a series of distinct kimberlite eruptions with five recognized phases (Cantuar, Pense, early Joli Fou (eJF), mid-Joli Fou (mJF), and late-Joli Fou (lJF).
-The early Joli Fou phase was originally recognized to contain more macro-diamonds than the other phases, thus making it highly desirable to recognize this phase in the diamond exploration and evaluation process.
+The Star kimberlite is a series of distinct kimberlite eruptions with five recognized phases (Cantuar, Pense, early Joli Fou (eJF), mid Joli Fou (mJF), and late Joli Fou (lJF)).
+The early Joli Fou phase was originally recognized to contain more macro-diamonds than the other phases, thus making it useful to recognize this phase in the diamond exploration and evaluation process.
 Subsequent drilling, large diameter drilling and underground bulk sampling \citep{Harvey:1, NI43101:1} subdivided the Cantuar kimberlites into north and south sub-phases and also identified a (non-resource) late stage juvenile lapilli-rich pyroclastic kimberlite (JLRPK).
 Revised diamond grades for the Cantuar-S and eJF are similar at 18ct/100t, followed by the Pense (13 ct/100t) and mJF (7 ct/100t), however, the diamond sample parcel value (US\$/ct) of the Cantuar-S is approximately double that of the eJF (NI 43-101, 2018).

-The early Joli Fou and Cantuar phases contain more macro-diamonds than the other phases, thus making it highly desirable to recognize these phases in the diamond exploration and evaluation process.
+Hence it is highly desirable to recognize the early Joli Fou and Cantuar kimberlite phases in the diamond exploration and evaluation process.

-The data set considered in the present work consists of geochemical analyses of 270 of these kimberlite samples, with 22 elements identified and classified as major, minor, trace or rare: \begin{itemize} \item Major: Si, Mg, Fe, Ca, Al, Ti, Na, K, P \item Minor: Ni, Cr, Co, Rb, V \item Trace: Ga, Th, Nb, Zr \item Rare: La, Y, Er, Yb \end{itemize}
+The data set considered in the present work consists of geochemical analyses of 270 of these kimberlite samples, with 22 elements identified and classified as major, minor, trace or rare: \begin{itemize} \item major: Si, Mg, Fe, Ca, Al, Ti, Na, K, P \item minor: Ni, Cr, Co, Rb, V \item trace: Ga, Th, Nb, Zr \item rare: La, Y, Er, Yb \end{itemize}

-This data set has no zero values, or values reported below the lower limits of instrument detection, which is not a common situation in compositional data analysis, but simplifies our present task when we deal with element ratios and logarithmic transformations.
+This data set has no zero values, or values reported below the lower limits of instrument detection, which is not a common situation in compositional data analysis in most fields of study, but simplifies our present task when we deal with element ratios and logarithmic transformations.
 The issue of compositional zeros will not be dealt with in detail in this study, but is discussed in the final section.
 Another aspect of these data that makes their analysis easier is that we are not considering the geospatial information (easting, northing, depth) of the samples in this study.
 The analysis of geochemical compositions that are spatially related will be the subject of a follow-up article tackling a more complex data set.